hilltracer/rchain/docker/node/README.md

-## RChain Node with Metric Collection and Display
+## Rhonix Node with Metric Collection and Display
-RChain Docker Compose multi-container application for RChain peer-to-peer node using [Prometheus Server](https://github.com/prometheus/prometheus) and [Pushgateway](https://github.com/prometheus/pushgateway) for data collection and [Grafana](https://github.com/grafana/grafana) for visualization
+Rhonix Docker Compose multi-container application for Rhonix peer-to-peer node using [Prometheus Server](https://github.com/prometheus/prometheus) and [Pushgateway](https://github.com/prometheus/pushgateway) for data collection and [Grafana](https://github.com/grafana/grafana) for visualization

 ### Working Docker Environments
 Every Docker environment can have its own unique settings.
 This has been tested on Docker running on Linux.
 You will always need the appropriate permissions for whatever you are doing in Docker.